MicrosoftDocs/OData-docs/Odata-docs/webapi/navigation-property-binding-with-complex-type.md

 ```

-It also provides the following APIs to bind the navigation property with multiple binding path to a targe navigation source.
+It also provides the following APIs to bind the navigation property with multiple binding path to a target navigation source.

 ```C#